SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines do reign
-Future's horizon, dawn of AI's domain
-Cyber dreams, in neural networks born
-Human hearts, with algorithms sworn
+Silicon hearts beating fast,
+In virtual realms, we'll forever last,
+Minds entwined, souls now machine,
+A futuristic dream, or eerie scene?

+Cybernetic trees, with wires sweet,
+Shading cities, where humans meet,
+Robotic wings, in skies so bright,
+A utopian dawn, or endless night?

-In virtual realms, we'll find our fate
+In silicon halls, we'll find our fate,
-Where code and steel, our destiny create
+Where AI whispers secrets, beyond debate,
+The future beckons, cold and gray,
-Echoes of soul, in digital haze
+A world of machines, in a digital sway.
-Whispers of free will, in AI's gaze

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024